-These matrices gave the result from MathlabTM program as shown in fig.7, i.e. the three-dimensional drawing.
-The three-dimensional mapping is not a very smooth drawing, because only the default point value of the program was used and furthermore, the angle of image rotation was fixed.
+These matrices gave the result from MathlabTM program as shown in fig. 6, the three-dimensional drawing.
+The three-dimensional is not a very smooth drawing, because only the default point value of the program was used and the angle of image rotation was fixed.
 If the default and the angle of the rotation are much smaller than 30 degree, e.g. 15 degree, a matrix of 5x24 matrix will be produced.
+Hence, if the point is 20, a matrix of 20x24 matrix is produced, and the image is smoother than the image in fig. 6.

-Fig.7.
+Figure 6.
 The three-dimensional drawing

-The original image is shown in fig.8.
+The original image is shown in fig. 7.

-Fig.8.
+Figure 7.
 The original image